 Afghanistan’s capital is more than 3,500 years old, and over the centuries the city has been part of many empires.

 In 1504, shortly after it became a trading powerhouse, the Mughal Emperor Babur captured Kabul.
-Today, you can see evidence of his rule in one of the city’s most famous tourist attractions: the Gardens of Babur, a favourite hangout for locals as well as visitors.
+Today, you can see evidence of his rule in one of the city’s most famous tourist attractions: the Gardens of Babur, a favorite hangout for locals as well as visitors.
 It’s easy to see why the emperor’s final wish was to be buried here.

 In the 1700s came the rule of the Afghan Empire, and Kabul became its focal point.
-That’s when the capital really began to develop as a destination for education, business and culture.
+That’s when the capital really began to develop as a destination for education, business, and culture.
 Then the boom of the 20th century brought with it even more prosperity and activity.